0xADE1A1DE/AssemblyLine/README.md

 ### ldconfig Issue
 If you see below message at your first time using assemblyline:
 ` error while loading shared libraries: libassemblyline.so.1: cannot open shared object file: No such file or directory`
-please run `$sudo ldconfig` to update the shared library cache.
+please run `$ sudo ldconfig` to update the shared library cache.

 ## Example